 4. Realistic Event Time Management

-However, you might not be able to get to line up for quite a while yet.
+However, you might not be able to get in line up for quite a while yet.
 Generally, the more popular services will have long wait times, so the more time you have, the better.

 How to Avoid Failure